 This course provides an overview of a variety of leadership and organizational theories, emphasizing those with practical application for meeting the challenges confronting student affairs professionals in higher education.
-Several theories will be reviewed, including (but not limited to) trait leadership, political leadership, systems leadership, transformative leadership, and servant leadership.
-Course participants will explore the ways in which gender, race/ethnicity, and other identities shape how leadership is expressed and received.
+Several theories are reviewed, including (but not limited to) trait leadership, political leadership, systems leadership, transformative leadership, and servant leadership.
+Course participants explore the ways in which gender, race/ethnicity, and other identities shape how leadership is expressed and received.
 Prerequisite: admission to student affairs administration in higher education MSED program.
-Offered Spring, Summer.
+Offered Alternate Years.